fender70/sc-micro-app/README.md

 ---

-**Note**: This is a demonstration project showcasing full-stack development skills with the MERN stack, focusing on enterprise-level features and real-world business requirements.
+**Note**: This is a demonstration project showcasing full-stack development skills with the MERN stack, focusing on enterprise-level features and real-world business requirements. # Force new deployment